rachanahegde/python-pro-bootcamp-intermediate-plus-projects/README.md

 This project involved using beautiful soup for web scraping in order to compile a list of the 100 greatest movies to watch.

 <h2> Day 46: Create a Spotify Playlist using the Musical Time Machine </h2>
-I created a Spotify playlist of the top 100 songs that were playing on a particular date.
-To accomplish this, I used Beautiful Soup to scrape the Billboard Hot 100 songs from a particular date and the Spotify API to create a new playlist made up of those songs.
+I used Python code to create a Spotify playlist of the top 100 songs that were playing on a particular date.
+To accomplish this, I used Beautiful Soup to scrape the Billboard Hot 100 songs from a certain date and the Spotify API to create a new playlist made up of those songs.

+<h2> Day 47 </h2>